AI harness engineering

 Why harness engineering?

-Every serious practitioner has converged on the same insight: the LLM is commodity, the scaffolding around it isn't.
-Files it can read, commands it can run, rules it must obey, memory it keeps across sessions.
-That's the harness. goat-flow gives you one, opinionated, out of the box.
+Files it can read.
+Commands it can run.
+Rules it must obey.
+Memory it keeps across sessions.
+That's the harness - and it matters more than which model you pick. goat-flow gives you one, opinionated, out of the box.

 The system